 From Tools to Minds: The 5 Stages of AI Cognitive Evolution

 It helps to have a map.
 The history of AI, viewed from the user's seat, is the history of a steadily widening contract between human and machine.
-We see five stages — and the industry is in the middle of crossing the gap between two of them right now.
+We see five stages — a cognitive evolution unfolding across decades — and the industry is in the middle of crossing the gap between two of them right now.
+Ultimately, all five stages point toward a single destination: machines that think not just faster, but more like minds.

 Stage 1 — Automation.
 Software that does the same thing every time.
 Reliable, scriptable, dumb.
 Stage 2 — Pattern Recognition.
 Classifiers and predictors that map inputs to outputs based on training.
 Useful, narrow, statistically brittle.
 Stage 3 — Language Understanding.
 The era of the modern LLM: systems that can read, summarize, and generate in human terms, with no domain hard-coded in advance.